mnofsing/Undergrad/README.md

 # Undergrad
-All stuff that I did in my undergrad
+Projects That I have worked on during my time as an undergraduate.